dseguy/phptips/phperrorindex.rst

     * :ref:`no-cast-in-constant-expressions`
 * Declaration of %s must be compatible with %s
     * :ref:`never-is-the-lowest-ranking-type`
+* Declaration of %s::%s() must be compatible with %s::%s
+    * :ref:`can't-be-compatible-with-less-arguments`
 * Duplicate value in enum E for cases A and B
     * :ref:`enum-are-not-linted`
 * Incompatible readonly